ObsMod/pylawr/docs/source/user/plot/layer.rst

 This attribute contains the information that will be displayed within the header.
 There are three keys necessary for this dictionary:

-- ``title`` containg the title string
+- ``title`` contains the title string
-- ``left`` containg a dictionary with *key/value* pairs which wil be displayed each within a seperate line on the lower left side
+- ``left`` contains a dictionary with *key/value* pairs which will be displayed each within a separate line on the lower left side
-- ``right`` containg a dictionary with *key/value* pairs which wil be displayed each within a seperate line on the lower right side
+- ``right`` contains a dictionary with *key/value* pairs which will be displayed each within a separate line on the lower right side

 The default
 :py:attr:`~pylawr.plot.layer.LawrHeaderLayer.header_info`